blazingcloud/pie/README.md

 This is very experimental and marginally useful.
 I don't think the spec works.

+Pie requires Ruby 1.9, because it is so cool.

 There is a sample in book.rb.
 To use it:

     ruby book.rb